This PDF is the current document as it appeared on Public Inspection on 07/02/2014 at 08:45 am.

 The definitions herein will apply to the factors for which bidders may earn a credit.

 Power purchase agreement (PPA) is any legally enforceable long-term contract negotiated between an electricity generator (Generator) and a power purchaser (Buyer) that identifies, defines, and stipulates the rights and obligations of one party to produce, and the other party to purchase, energy from an offshore wind project to be located in the lease sale area.
-The PPA must have been approved by a public utility commission or similar legal authority.
+The PPA must have been approved by a public utility commission or the equivalent.
 The PPA must state that the Generator will sell to the Buyer and the Buyer will buy from the Generator capacity, energy, and/or environmental attribute products from the project, as defined in the terms and conditions set forth in the PPA.
 Energy products to be supplied by the Generator and the details of the firm cost recovery mechanism approved by the state's public utility commission or other applicable authority used to recover expenditures incurred as a result of the PPA must be specified in the PPA.
 To qualify, a PPA must contain the following terms or supporting documentation:

 (i) A complete description of the proposed project;